 1.6) To produce sufficient eggs for an RNA library, include at least 100 females/9.5 L cage, with no more than 500 mosquitoes per cage.

 1.7) Collect pupae M-W-F and place in a small cup of clean H20 at a density of no more than 50 pupae per 25 ml H20.
-Transfer the pupae cup to an adult bucket cage.
+Transfer the pupae cup to an adult cage.
 Place cages in the respective photoperiod cabinet - A. albopictus pupae are photosensitive15.

 1.8) Ensure daily that H20 in cups is clean and clear, and remove dead pupae, because build-up of dead pupae can cause mass mortality.
 Remove H20 cups after all pupae emerge.

 1.9) Place organic raisins on the top mesh of the cage to provide sugar for emerged adults.
-Change raisins every 4-5 days to prevent mold accumulation.
+Monitor raisins, and change them every 3-5 days to prevent mold accumulation.

 2. Maintenance of adults to allow mating and egg production.

-2.1) Maintain cages at high humidity (approx. 80 %) by lining the cage bottom with a moist filter paper, and providing access to non-moldy raisins, as described above (Sections 1.5 and 1.9).
+2.1) Maintain cages at high humidity (approx. 80 %) by lining the cage bottom with a moist filter paper, and provide access to non-moldy raisins, as described above (Sections 1.5 and 1.9).

 3. Blood-feeding.